thomasburgess/thomasburgess.github.io/_drafts/2021-06-13-Wald-intervals.md

 ```
 {% enddetails %}

-This approximation makes several assumptions, the implications of which I'll
+I'll spend next sections trying to show the implications of the assumptions
-try to understand in the following sections.
+made in the Wald CI.

 ## Comparison of Binomial and its Normal approximation